CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 For example, if a character has 30 feet of "Humanoid Movement Speed" and 15 feet of "Humanoid Climb Speed".
 The character walks 15 feet up to a climbable rock face.
 They've used 50% (15/30 = 0.5) of their round movement speed, leaving them 50% for their climb.
 50% of 15 feet is 7.5 feet, which we round down to the nearest multiple of 5, being 5 feet.
 Therefore the character can climb 5 feet up the rock face.

+## Difficult Terrain

+Steep mountains, ice-covered ground, swamps, etc. are difficult terrain.
+It takes twice the movement to move through these terrains.

+## Mounted Combat Movement Speed

+When riding a mount in combat, the rider's Acrobatics skill replaces their mounts skill level for their movement speed calculation capped by the mounts original skill level.

+For instance, a Riding Horse has the Fast 4-Legged Movement Speed and a level 3 skill in Athletics.
+A level 3 in athletics would typically give +15 feet (80 feet total) of movement in combat.
+When his master, who has a level 0 in Acrobatics, decides to ride him, his masters level 0 in Acrobatics is used for their combined movement speed giving +0 feet (65 feet total) of movement in combat.
+However, when a master rider who has a level 4 in Acrobatics, is riding the horse, they still only gain +15 feet (80 feet total) since the rider's skill is capped by the horse level 3 in Athletics.

+Additionally, when a mounted character or their mount takes an injury in combat, an Acrobatic check equivalent to the injury level must be succeeded to stay on horseback, else they are knocked off.

 ## Size

 |   Description   |          Effect          |